 - 2 cloves garlic minced

-- 1 cup BBQ Sauce
+- 1 cup BBQ Sauce or to taste

-- 2 Tablespoons brown sugar
+- 2 tablespoons brown sugar

 - 1 teaspoon dry mustard

-- 1/2 teaspoon black pepper
+- 1/2 teaspoon each salt, black pepper

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.